Your August Horoscope Is Here — This Is Your Cosmic Checkpoint

 The first five days of August are made for cleanup mode.
 With Mars, the planet of action, still in Virgo, our inner critic might be louder than usual, but so is our ability to fix what is no longer working for us.
 Mars in Virgo brings obsessive clarity (and a little burnout) which helps us wrap up lingering projects or healing processes that have been dragging since late June.

-On August 6th at 7:23 p.m.
-EST, Mars enters Libra for a six-week period.
+On August 6th at 9:23 a.m.
+AEST, Mars enters Libra for a six-week period.
 Mars in Libra is like asking a warrior to speak in a calm tone at all times.
-But this awkwardness can be revealing, answering questions like: What’s your relationship to conflict?
+But this awkwardness can be revealing, answering questions like: What’s your relationship with conflict?
 To people-pleasing?
 To fairness?
 Mars in Libra is here to rebalance the scales, especially in relationships, art, and justice work.

 AdvertisementADVERTISEMENT

-Virgo Season begins on August 22nd at 4:34 p.m.
-EST, when the sun shifts into Virgo and grounds us after Leo’s solar flares.
-The next day, on August 23rd at 2:06 a.m.
-EST, the Virgo New Moon begins a new cycle of efficiency, wellbeing, and meaningful rituals.
+Virgo Season begins on August 22nd at 6:34 a.m.
+AEST, when the sun shifts into Virgo and grounds us after Leo’s solar flares.
+The next day, on August 23rd at 4:06 p.m.
+AEST, the Virgo New Moon begins a new cycle of efficiency, wellbeing, and meaningful rituals.
 This is “get your life together” season — but in a way that’s nourishing, not punishing.
 Virgo encourages improvement through devotion, not perfectionism.
 What do you want to devote your energy to?
 What seeds do you want to plant as we head into the final quarter of 2025?
 Virgo Season helps us answer those questions with grace.

 By the end of the month, the vibe turns playful again.
-Venus enters Leo on August 25th at 12:27 p.m.
-EST, reminding us that we’re allowed to have fun.
+Venus enters Leo on August 25th at 2:27 a.m.
+AEST, reminding us that we’re allowed to have fun.
 After weeks of shadow work, miscommunication, and recalibration, Venus in Leo reawakens the joy of being seen and appreciated.
 Love gets louder, art gets flashier, and people flirt like they mean it.
 Now that Mercury retrograde is behind us, our pride doesn’t get in the way of our pleasure.

 AdvertisementADVERTISEMENT